dsabag/finonex/README.md

 keep in mind:
-for every file post runtime change, a processor restart should be manually triggered
+for every file post-runtime change, a processor restart should be manually triggered